Fireworks Over The Detroit River

 Au Gres Fireworks | Au Gres

 Any longtime Michigander will tell you that some of the best places to watch a Michigan fireworks display are the small beachfront towns.
 Au Gres is one such place and is nestled on the shores of Lake Huron.
 Fireworks here begin at dusk near the Au Gres water tower at Court Street and South Street.
-Admission is free, but donations are accepted.
+Admission is free; however, donations are welcome.

 Bay Harbor Fireworks Display | Bay Harbor